blime4/MyObsidian/2024/001-工作/001-LLM/01-OpenLLM Talk/State of GPT.md

 	3. Harmless
 ![[Pasted image 20240108110807.png]]

-> In the reward modeling step
+> In the reward modeling step what we're going to do is we're now going to shift our data collection to be of the form of **comparisons**.